mesopelagique/OTP/README.md

 ASSERT($opt.verify(Int(Request("code?")); "Code is not ok")
 ```

-Due to time drift, time could be different across devices and server and sometimes a code verify could failed (see TODO)
+Due to time drift, time could be different across devices and server and sometimes a code verify could failed.

-## TODO

-- Time drift fix: one solution could be to test before and after code too (by adding and removing some time)

 ## Other components